See what questions

 Read more about causes of Garret-Tripp syndrome.

-Hair and scalp disorders misdiagnosed in African Americans: A higher than average percentage of misdiagnoses of hair or scalp disorders seem to occur in African Americans....read more »
+Hair and scalp disorders misdiagnosed in African Americans: A higher than average percentage of misdiagnoses of hair or scalp disorders seem to occur in African Americans.
+Some of the overlooked hair...read more »

 Read about other experiences, ask a question about Garret-Tripp syndrome, or answer someone else's question, on our message boards: